 Suggestion 5: A One/Two/Three Level Dip May Be All You Need

-Unlike in previous editions like 3rd, where you suffered penalties to all XP you gained if there was a significant difference between the levels you had in multiple classes, 5th edition leaves you free to take only a few levels from other classes.
-If you are a wizard who wants to hold up to punishment better, one level in fighter gets you armour proficiencies and Second Wind, two levels gets you Action Surge (the only way to cast more than one non-cantrip spell in a turn), and a third lets you take the Eldritch Knight fighter subclass that allows you to learn two more cantrips and three more spells—better than you would get by taking another level of wizard.
+Unlike in previous editions like Third Edition, where you suffered penalties to all XP you gained if there was a significant difference between the levels you had in multiple classes, Fifth Edition leaves you free to take only a few levels from other classes.
+If you are a wizard who wants to hold up to punishment better, one level in fighter gets you armour proficiencies and Second Wind, two levels gets you Action Surge (which lets you cast a second spell that turn), and a third lets you take the Eldritch Knight fighter subclass that allows you to learn two more cantrips and three more spells—better than you would get by taking another level of wizard.